avoidwork/abaaso/README.md

 *$.get(uri, successHandler, failureHandler);* or *uri.get(successHandler, failureHandler)*

-The lifecycle of the request will be encased by the implied security of a RESTful architecture.
-This type of architecture is  built into HTTP 1.1, and when done properly, is simple to maintain and scales very well (it uses headers!).
+The lifecycle of the request will be encased by the implied security of a RESTful architecture (using HTTP headers).

 ### REST